MONSTER COOKIE DOUGH CHEESEBALL DIP

 - Add the mini chocolate chips and mini m&m's.
 Blend together just until incorporated.

-- Cover with plastic wrap and let refrigerate for 1-2 hours.
-You can also serve it right away too.
+- Cover with plastic wrap and let refrigerate for 1-2 hours before serving.

 - Serve with your favorite dippers; pretzels, nutter butter cookies, nilla wafers, etc.